EU plan to boost gig economy workers is latest blow to apps

 The proposed EU rules are another blow for gig economy companies in Europe.
 New laws or recent court rulings in Spain, the Netherlands and Britain require food delivery riders and ride-service drivers to be given employee status rather than classified as self-employed freelancers.

+There have been more than 100 court decisions across Europe on the issue, with most judges ruling that independent contractors are employees — something the commission took into account as it drafted its directive.

-In contrast, the balance has tipped the other way in the U.S., where Uber and other app-based services avoided an attempt in California this year to classify workers as employees.
+In contrast, Uber and other app-based services in the U.S. avoided an attempt in California to classify workers as employees, though the battle continues in the courts.

 The European Commission also wants to force gig work platforms to be more transparent about the algorithms used to manage workers so they can better understand how jobs are assigned and pay is set.
 People should oversee the algorithms and workers should be able to appeal any automated decisions, it said.